kkeri/fluent-hs-demo/README.md

 - the mappings are homomorphic
 - the domains are isomorphic

-Ideally, a kernel is idempotent and it is a homomorphism.
+Ideally, a kernel is a homomorphism.

 ### Inverse of programs